 CentOS 8 Stream EOL

-CentOS Stream sits between Fedora Linux (upstream development) and RHEL (downstream development), acting as a bridge
+CentOS Stream sits between Fedora Linux (upstream development) and RHEL (Red Hat Enterprise Linux, downstream development), acting as a bridge.

-It can be seen as a version for experiencing the latest Red Hat Enterprise Linux features, suitable for early adopters
+It can be considered a version for experiencing the latest Red Hat-based Linux features, suitable for those who want to try out new things.

-As time passed, Red Hat began seeking more effective ways to develop its enterprise-level Linux platform and launched CentOS Stream
+Over time, Red Hat began to seek more effective ways to develop its enterprise-grade Linux platform, leading to the launch of CentOS Stream.

-After CentOS 8 reached its end-of-life in late 2021, CentOS Stream continued to receive updates as its successor and has become the future direction of the CentOS project
+CentOS 8 ended maintenance at the end of 2021, and CentOS Stream continued to be updated as its successor, becoming the future direction of the CentOS project.

 Features and Advantages

-CentOS Stream is suitable for CentOS users who want to continue receiving the latest Linux feature updates, as well as developers and partners who wish to participate in Red Hat Enterprise Linux development
+CentOS Stream is suitable for those CentOS users who want to continue receiving the latest Linux feature updates, as well as developers and partners who wish to participate in Red Hat Enterprise Linux development.

-It also aims to help community members, Red Hat partners, and others fully leverage innovative open-source programs within a more stable and predictable Linux ecosystem
+It also aims to help community members, Red Hat partners, and others take full advantage of innovative open-source software in a more stable and predictable Linux ecosystem.

 Release Released Active Support Security Support Latest